The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: The combinatorics of simple stretched floor decomposed strata

-\begin{defn} Let $ M_{\Theta}$ be an ssfd stratum.
-The {\em self-intersection number} of $ M_{\Theta}$ is the minimal number of self-intersection points of an ssfd curve $(\Gamma, h)\in M_{\Theta}$. \end{defn} \begin{rem} For different ssfd curves in the same stratum the number of self-intersec\-tion points may vary.
-For example, consider the left and the middle curves on Figure~\ref{fig:comtype}.
+\begin{rem} For different ssfd curves in the same stratum, the number of self-intersection points may vary.
+For example, consider the left and middle curves in Figure~\ref{fig:comtype}.
 Although the middle curve is not ssfd, there is an ssfd curve in its stratum with the same combinatorics of the image. \end{rem}

-\begin{lem} Any ssfd stratum $M_{\Theta_0}$ is sw-equivalent to an ssfd stratum $M_{\Theta}$ with self-intersection number $0$. \end{lem}
+\begin{lem} Any ssfd stratum $M_{[\Theta]}$ is sw-equivalent to an ssfd stratum with self-intersection number 0. \end{lem}

-\begin{proof} Let $M_{\Theta_0}$ be a stratum violating the assertion of the lemma.
-Without loss of generality we may assume that its self-intersection number is the smallest in the sw-equivalence class of $M_{\Theta_0}$, but is greater than $0$.
-Plainly, it follows that $\tth>1$.
-Let $(\Gamma_0,h_0)\in M_{\Theta_0}$ be an ssfd curve with the minimal number of self-intersection points.

-First, assume that there is a floor $F_k$ with $1\leq k\leq \tth$ which is adjacent to two distinct floors, both above $F_k$ or both below $F_k$.
-By symmetry, we only consider the first case, i.e., $F_k$ is adjacent to $F_r$ and $F_s$ such that $k<s<r$.
-Let $E_i$ be an elevator adjacent to $F_k$ and $F_s$, and $E_j$ to $F_k$ and $F_r$.
-Then $E_j$ intersects the floors $F_l$ for all $k+1\le l\le r-1$, e.g., $l=s$.
-By Construction~\ref{constr:moving right}, we may assume $j=i+1$.
-Then, applying Construction~\ref{constr:moving up}, we obtain an ssfd curve $(\Gamma',h')$ with a smaller number of self-intersection points such that the stratum $(\Gamma',h')\in M_{\Theta'}$ is sw-equivalent to $M_{\Theta_0}$, which is a contradiction.
-Therefore, any non-virtual floor $F_k$ is adjacent to at most one floor above and at most one floor below.

-Second, assume that there exists $1\le s<\tth$ such that the floor $F_s$ is not adjacent to $F_{s+1}$.
-Since $\Gamma_0$ is connected, there is a shortest sequence of non-virtual floors $F_s=F_{r_1},F_{r_2},\dotsc,F_{r_d}=F_{s+1}$ such that $F_{r_l}$ is adjacent to $F_{r_{l+1}}$ for any $1\leq l\leq d-1$.
-By our assumption, $d\ge 3$.
-Therefore either the top floor in the sequence is above $F_{s+1}$ or the bottom floor in the sequence is below $F_s$.
-Denote this floor by $F_k$.
-Then $F_k$ is either connected to a pair of distinct floors above it or to a pair of distinct floors below it, which is a contradiction.
-We conlcude that for any $1<r<\tth$, the floor $F_r$ is connected to the floors $F_{r-1},F_{r+1}$ and no other floors.
-Furthermore, the virtual floor $F_0$ (resp. $F_{\tth +1}$) may only be connected to $F_1$ (resp. $F_\tth$).
-In particular, no self intersection point of $(\Gamma_0,h_0)$ belongs to an elevator, and therefore, since $(\Gamma_0, h_0)$ is stretched, the only self intersection points are between the unbounded legs of different floors.

-Finally, let $q$ be a self-intersection point of $(\Gamma_0, h_0)$ belonging to the legs $l_k$ and $l_s$ of the floors $F_k$ and $F_s$, respectively, for some $1\le k<s\le\tth$.
-Since $(\Gamma_0,h_0)$ is stretched, both legs have either positive $x$-component of the slope or negative $x$-component.
-Without loss of generality, both $x$-components are negative, and since the curve is floor decomposed, both are equal to $-1$.
-Then, for all $k\le r\le s$, the leg $l_r$ of the floor $F_r$, whose slope has negative $x$-component, intersects $l_k\cup l_s$.
-Therefore, by induction on $s-k$, there exists $k\le r\le s$ such that $l_r$ intersects $l_{r+1}$.
-After changing $q$ if necessary, we may assume that $r=k$ and $s=k+1$.
-Let $E_i$ be the minimal elevator connecting $F_k$ and $F_{k+1}$.